Aloha Stadium: College football

 Aloha Stadium served as the home field of the Hawaii Rainbow Warriors college football program, representing the University of Hawaiʻi at Mānoa, from 1975 through 2020.

 The Hula Bowl, a college football all-star game, was first played at the stadium in January 1976 and returned to the stadium annually through 1997.
 It was again held at Aloha Stadium in 2006–2008 and 2020–2021.
 The 2021 Hula Bowl was the last football game held at the facility before the halting of new events.

 Three team-competitive college football bowl games were held annually at the stadium: the Aloha Bowl (1982–2000), Oahu Bowl (1998–2000), and Hawaii Bowl (2002–2019).
 The Hawaii Rainbow Warriors appeared in the Hawaii Bowl nine times and the other two bowl games once each.

 Professional football

-Starting in September 1975, the stadium was home to the World Football League's Hawaiians who played their last four home games there.
-The San Francisco 49ers and the San Diego Chargers played an NFL preseason game at Aloha Stadium on August 21, 1976.
-In August 2019, the NFL returned to the stadium with a preseason game between the Los Angeles Rams and Dallas Cowboys.
+Starting in September 1975, the stadium was home to the World Football League's Hawaiians who averaged just over 16,000 fans while playing their last four home games there before the league disbanded.
+On August 21, 1976, the San Francisco 49ers and the San Diego Chargers played a National Football League preseason game at Aloha Stadium, with the 49ers prevailing 17–16 in front of a crowd of 36,364.
+Almost 33 years later, on August 17, 2019, the NFL returned to the stadium with a preseason game between the Los Angeles Rams and Dallas Cowboys, with the Cowboys winning 14–10 before a crowd of 49,936 in what was the final professional football game ever played there.

-The National Football League's all-star game, the Pro Bowl, was held annually at the stadium from 1980 through 2016, except in 2010 and 2015.
+The NFL's all-star game, the Pro Bowl, was held annually at the stadium a total of 35 times from 1980 through 2016, except in 2010 and 2015.
+The game was played regularly to capacity crowds averaging nearly 50,000 per game, with the highest recorded attendance being 50,445 at both the 1984 and 1990 games.